-Only eight applicants under CAA, most want to prove citizenship in foreigners tribunal: Assam CM

-Cases in the tribunals may be paused so that non-Muslims not in the National Register of Citizens can apply under Citizenship Amendment Act, Himanta Sarma said.
+Assam Police to stop sending cases of non-Muslims to foreigners tribunals

+This effectively means that Hindu Bengalis, among other non-Muslims, in the state will for now not be prosecuted by the tribunals, which are quasi-judicial bodies that adjudicate on matters of citizenship.
+Existing cases, however, will not be dropped, Chief Minister Himanta Biswa Sarma clarified on Monday.

+The border police, which investigates citizenship cases, was told that applicants belonging to the Hindu, Sikh, Christian, Parsi, Jain and Buddhist faiths should “be advised” to apply for citizenship on the Citizenship Amendment Act portal, and that their cases would be decided by the Union government.

-Only eight persons have applied for citizenship under the Citizenship Amendment Act in four months since its rules were notified as most individuals want to prove their citizenship in foreigners tribunals, Assam Chief Minister Himanta Biswa Sarma said on Monday.
+However, only eight persons in Assam have applied for citizenship under the Citizenship Amendment Act in the four months since its rules were notified, Sarma said on Monday.

+This is because most individuals want to prove their citizenship in a court of law, he said.

 Out of the eight applicants, only two have appeared for the interview as part of the expedited citizenship process, Sarma told reporters.